 where n is any positive integer.

-If we wish to dedicate specific cores for host processing we need to consider two different use cases:
+If we wish to dedicate specific cores for host processing, we need to consider two different use scenarios:

 1. Require dedicated cores for Guest resources

 2. No dedicated cores are required for Guest resources Scenario #1, results in compute nodes that host both pinned and unpinned workloads.
 In the OpenStack Train release, scenario #1 is not supported; it may also be something that operators may not allow.
 Scenario #2 is supported through the specification of the cpu_shared_set configuration.
 The cores and their sibling threads dedicated to the host services are those that do not exist in the cpu_shared_set configuration.